sarahciston/codingcare/posts/0critintro.md

 >"the manifesto has given way to the tool kit.
 The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
-Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" (Gabrys 2019).
+Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" [@gabrysHowThingsSensors2019].